Find out what medroxyprogesterone acetate is, how you have it and other important information.

 Doctors also sometimes suggest it as a treatment for women who have hot flushes due to some cancer treatments.
 It can also help men who have hot flushes due to hormone therapy for prostate cancer treatment.

-You have medroxyprogesterone as tablets, usually once a day.
 You need to swallow each tablet whole with a drink of water.
 Take them at the same time each day.
 Sometimes people have the dose divided up to take a couple of times a day.

 If you forget to take a dose, take the next dose at the usual time.
 Don't take a double dose to make up for the missed dose.

 If you accidentally take too many tablets, tell your doctor or nurse straight away.

 You have blood tests before starting treatment and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.

 Cancer drugs can interact with some other medicines and herbal products.
 Tell your doctor or pharmacist about any medicines you are taking.
 This includes vitamins, herbal supplements and over the counter remedies.

 This treatment might harm a baby developing in the womb.
 It is important not to become pregnant or father a child while you are having treatment and for a few months afterwards.
 Talk to your doctor or nurse about effective contraception before starting treatment.